Robust Decision Aggregation with Adversarial Experts: Introduction

-\paragraph{Numerical Results} In \Cref{sec:exp}, we evaluate our aggregators empirically in an ensemble learning task.
-In this task, we want to aggregate the output of some symmetric image classifiers.
+\paragraph{Numerical Results} In \Cref{sec:exp}, we empirically evaluate the above aggregators in an ensemble learning task, which aggregates the outputs of multiple image classifiers.
 These classifiers are trained by different subsets of the full training set.
-We pick the cifar-10 datasets \citep{krizhevsky2009learning}.
-Our experiment shows the optimality of our aggregator, and the majority vote is also a good approximation in practice.
-Under L2 loss, our aggregator has more advantages.
-The reason can be that the L1 loss only cares about the right answer while the L2 loss requires the confidence of the answer.
+We utilize the cifar-10 datasets \citep{krizhevsky2009learning}.
+Our experiments show that the theoretically derived optimal aggregator outperforms traditional methods like majority vote and averaging, particularly under L2 loss.
+Under L1 loss, the majority vote also performs well.
+The reason can be that compared to L1 loss, L2 loss penalizes not only being wrong but also how wrong it is.

+\paragraph{Extension} In \Cref{sec:multi}, we extend our results to the multi-state setting.
+The optimal hard aggregator is similar to the k-truncated mean.
+It will drop $k$ reports for each state and randomly follow a remaining aggregator.

-\paragraph{Extension to General Model} In \Cref{sec:extend}, we extend the binary decision aggregation to the general model.
-In detail, we consider the general family of information structures and experts' report space.
-For the general case, we provide negative results that a small group of adversaries can effectively attack the aggregator.
-Then we provide an important metric to estimate the regret.
-Intuitively, the metric is the maximal changes $k$ experts can make regarding the benchmark aggregator $opt$.
-The minimal regret can be bounded by this metric, with the help of a regularization parameter of information structures.
+In \Cref{sec:extend}, we explore a more general model.
+In detail, we consider a broader range of information structures and experts' report space.
+We show that a small group of adversaries can effectively attack the aggregator.
+We introduce a metric to estimate the regret.
+Intuitively, the metric is the maximum impact $k$ experts can make regarding the benchmark aggregator $opt$.
+This metric allows us to establish a bound on the minimal regret, with the help of a regularization parameter of information structures.

-\paragraph{Main Technique} We solve the minimax problem by reducing the strategies spaces of adversaries and aggregators iteratively.

-\begin{itemize} \item \textbf{The adversarial side:} We decompose the information structures into linear combinations of ``simple'' information structures. ``Simple'' means that the adversaries only use pure strategies and the report space is small.
-Due to the convexity of the regret function, the maximum value is always given by these ``simple'' information structures. \item \textbf{The decision maker's side:} For each ``simple'' information structure, it is easy to find the best aggregator responding to it.
-We pick the aggregator with the maximum regret among the best response aggregators and extend it to a full aggregator by linear interpolation.
-Then we prove that this extended function is optimal.